kyleboas/tacticsjournal.com/_posts/2025/09/2025-09-16-luis-enrique-starts-watching-psg-matches-from-the-stands-in-the-first-half.md

 We know each team has staff in the stands relaying information and images to the bench, but it's different when you can see it with your own eyes live.

+Argentina manager Lionel Scaloni remarked about how his staff feed him their analysis during the match:

+> We have people up top analyzing.
+It’s important.
+In fact, when I was at Sevilla, I used to do that.
+I watched the matches from above [...] but it can be quite misleading.
+The player sees things from another perspective.
+From up there, everything looks so easy, but then when you talk to the player, he’ll tell you, ‘It’s not like you say it is.’
+You have to put it into context, but it does help.

 This incident reminded me of a quote from Luis Enrique this summer when he was asked why PSG started kicking the ball out of play from the kickoff.
 Was it to win back possession quicker?

 > Yes, the reflection would be interesting if we were in a coaching course and sharing it with my colleagues.
 In fact, we copied it from Olympique Lyon.
 I saw it.
 I liked it.